The-Marcy-Lab-School/problem-set-2-scope-arrays/problems/README.md

 4. **Recreate `Array.prototype.reverse`**: Create a function named `reverseArray` that accepts one argument: an Array.
 The function should return the contents of the array, but with the values in reversed order.
 This should be a _non-mutating_ function (the original array should not be changed).
     > **Note:** `Array.prototype.reverse` _is_ actually mutating but to make this particular problem easier, we will allow you to reverse a _copy_ of the array.
 As a challenge, try to reverse the array "in place."

-5. **Recreate `Array.prototype.indexOf`**: Create a function called `indexOf` that finds the first instance of a value in an array and returns the index position of the value, or -1 if the value is not in the array.
-The function should take two arguments: the value to search for, and the array to search. **Hint:** _Use the break keyword to exit the loop immediately when you find the first instance of the value._
+5. **Recreate `Array.prototype.indexOf`**: Create a function called `indexOf` that accepts two arguments: an Array and a value to search for.
+It should find the first instance of a value in an array and return the index position of the value, or `-1` if the value is not in the array.

+    > **Hint:** _You can use the `break` keyword to exit the loop immediately when you find the first instance of the value.
+But this isn't the only way to solve the problem!_

     Ex:
     ```javascript